Kojagiri Purnima 2022: Date & Rituals for Kojagiri Lakshmi Puja 2022

 Some also follow a Jagran (night vigil) on Kojagiri Purnima or Sharad Purnima, believing Maa Lakshmi will visit their home in the night and will bless them with prosperity.
 Through the night, devotees sing Artis, Bhajans, and Praises of the goddess.

-Kojagiri Purnima this year falls on 19th October 2021, Tuesday.
+Kojagiri Purnima this year falls on the 9th of October 2022, Tuesday.

 Kojagari Lakshmi Puja Vidhi and Other Rituals:

 The rituals for Kojagiri Lakshmi Puja differ from community to community.
 In Bengal, idols of Maa Lakshmi are worshipped either at home or the pandals, just like Durga Puja.
 Generally, in the pandals, the Puja is performed by a priest.
 At home, many people fast on the day of Kojagiri Purnima.

 You can prepare a Kalash in front of Maa Lakshmi’s idol or picture.
 For that, you need to take a copper Kalash and fill it with water.
 Tie a red thread around the neck of the pot.
 With kumkum, draw a swastika on the pot.
 You can then chant a mantra for Maa Lakshmi and perform Arti along with the offerings.
 Worshipping a Lakshmi Ganesha Yantra can also help you bring prosperity and wealth in your life.

 Here is a mantra that you can chant: ॐ ह्रीं क्लीन महालक्ष्म्यै नमः ।।